 The police often fail to understand, recognise and thus investigate hateful motives in crimes against lesbian, gay, bisexual, transgender and intersex (LGBTI) people and foreigners.

 The second aspect relates to monitoring and reporting.
+An unpre-cedented obligation has been created to report and monitor crimes with a hateful motive.

 These statistics will form part of the national crime statistics and help the state and civil society to understand more fully the landscape of targeted violence, and thus be able to tackle the prevention and combating of these crimes.